awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-wifi.md

 # Porting the Wi\-Fi Library<a name="afr-porting-wifi"></a>

-The Amazon FreeRTOS Wi\-Fi library interfaces with vendor\-supplied Wi\-Fi drivers\.
-For more information about the Amazon FreeRTOS Wi\-Fi library, see [Amazon FreeRTOS Wi\-Fi Library](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-wifi.html) in the Amazon FreeRTOS User Guide\.
+The FreeRTOS Wi\-Fi library interfaces with vendor\-supplied Wi\-Fi drivers\.
+For more information about the FreeRTOS Wi\-Fi library, see [FreeRTOS Wi\-Fi Library](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-wifi.html) in the FreeRTOS User Guide\.

-If your device does not support Wi\-Fi networking, you can skip porting the Amazon FreeRTOS Wi\-Fi library and start [Porting a TCP/IP Stack](afr-porting-tcp.md)\.
+If your device does not support Wi\-Fi networking, you can skip porting the FreeRTOS Wi\-Fi library and start [Porting a TCP/IP Stack](afr-porting-tcp.md)\.

 **Note**
 For qualification, your device must connect to the AWS Cloud\.
 If your device does not support Wi\-Fi, you can use an ethernet connection instead\.
-A port of the Amazon FreeRTOS Wi\-Fi library is not necessarily required\.
+A port of the FreeRTOS Wi\-Fi library is not necessarily required\.

 ## Prerequisites<a name="porting-prereqs-wifi"></a>

 To port the Wi\-Fi library, you need the following:
 + An IDE project or `CMakeLists.txt` list file that includes the vendor\-supplied Wi\-Fi drivers\.

-  For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
+  For information about setting up a test project, see [Setting Up Your FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.

   For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md)\.